-Coverage For A Newborn or Adopted Child
+Adding A Newborn Child

-An Eligible Child born to you, or a Dependent Member will be covered from the time of birth for up to 21 days following its birth even if there are separate hospital admissions.
-The newborn child will be covered from the time of its birth for Medically Necessary Covered Services, including complications of birth, premature birth, medically diagnosed congenital anomalies, defect(s), and birth abnormalities.
+An eligible child born to you or your spouse will be covered from the time of birth for up to 21 days followings its birth even if there are separate hospital admissions.
+The newborn child will be covered from the time of its birth for medically necessary covered services, including loss from complications of birth, premature birth, medically diagnosed congenital anomalies, defect(s), and birth abnormalities.